[Webinar] How to Boost Developer Productivity with Policy-Driven IaC

 A typical Terraform project can have 10-20 variables.
 With this in mind, it becomes a priority to better manage the structure by logically separating all variables in a single place.

-Terraform recommends this single place be the variables.tf file.
+Terraform recommends this single place be the variables.tf file, so we can easily declare and find all variables.

 Move-all-variables-to-variable-tf-file-github-code